Existence and obstructions for the curvature on compact manifolds with boundary: Curvature functions for surfaces with boundary

 \subsection{Proof of Theorem \ref{teoa}}

-\begin{proof}[Proof of Theorem \ref{teoa}] We prove the sufficiency condition of item (a) since the necessity of \eqref{C1} is clear.
-Assume that $\kappa$ satisfies \eqref{C1}.
-Because the celebrated Osgood, Phillips, and Sarnak uniformization theorem for surfaces with boundary \cite{OPS} (see also Brendle \cite{B1,B2}) we can assume that $g$ is a Gauss flat metric with constant geodesic curvature equal to $c$.
-In this case we have $F_1(0)=(T_1(0),Q_1(0))=(0,c)$, where $F_1$ is defined in \eqref{eq019}.
-This implies that the result is trivial if $\kappa$ is constant.
+\begin{proof}[Proof of Theorem \ref{teoa}] We establish the sufficiency condition for item (a) as the necessity of \eqref{C1} is evident.
+Let us assume that $\kappa$ satisfies \eqref{C1}.
+Due to the celebrated Osgood, Phillips, and Sarnak uniformization theorem for surfaces with boundaries \cite{OPS} (also referenced in Brendle \cite{B1,B2}), we can assume that $g$ is a Gauss flat metric with a constant geodesic curvature equal to $c$.
+In this scenario, we have $F_1(0)=(T_1(0),Q_1(0))=(0,c)$, where $F_1$ is defined in \eqref{eq019}.
+This trivially implies the result if $\kappa$ is constant.

-So, let us assume that $\kappa$ is not constant.
-First let us suppose that
+Now, let us assume that $\kappa$ is not constant.
+First, suppose that

 The Perturbation Theorem \ref{perttheo} shows that given any $\varepsilon>0$, there exists a smooth function $u_1$ sufficiently close to $u_0=0$ such that

 and $F_{1}'\left(u_{1}\right)$ is invertible.
 By \eqref{ineqn_2}, for $\varepsilon>0$ small enough we have